-Academic Affairs is overseen by Provost and Executive Vice President Donald Nieman, and is responsible for academic staff recruitment, retention and promotion; the academic budget; the overall leadership of Binghamton's academic plan; and communications and marketing efforts.
+The Division of Academic Affairs is overseen by Provost and Executive Vice President Donald Nieman, and is responsible for academic staff recruitment, retention and promotion; the academic budget; the overall leadership of Binghamton's academic plan; and communications and marketing efforts.

 Binghamton University Foundation

-Office of Diversity, Equity and Inclusion
+Diversity, Equity and Inclusion

-The Office of Diversity, Equity and Inclusion, under the direction of Chief Diversity Officer Valerie Hampton, supports the development and implementation of diversity and inclusion initiatives that create a welcoming campus climate that exudes a fundamental respect for human diversity in all its dimensions.
+The Division of Diversity, Equity and Inclusion, under the direction of Chief Diversity Officer Valerie Hampton, supports the development and implementation of diversity and inclusion initiatives that create a welcoming campus climate that exudes a fundamental respect for human diversity in all its dimensions.

 The Division of Operations, led by Vice President JoAnn Navarro, is responsible for a wide variety of service operations for the campus including facilities, capital planning, maintenance, human resources, safety and police, and training.

 The Division of Research, led by Vice President Bahgat Sammakia, encompasses faculty research, as well as the services that support research including sponsored funds, compliance, technology transfer, government relations and economic development.